mchestr/striplex/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)details.
-5. Open a Pull Request

 ## License

+This project is licensed under the MIT License - see the LICENSE file for details.This project is licensed under the MIT License - see the LICENSE file for details.5.
+Open a Pull Request## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.